§2132. Refund of statutory impositions erroneously paid

 A.(1) Except as provided for in Paragraph (2) of this Subsection, any person who has

-of that political subdivision may present the claim to the Louisiana Tax Commission within
+funds of that political subdivision may present the claim to the commission within three

-three years of the date of the payment, in such form and together with such proof as the tax
+years of the date of the payment, in such form and together with such proof as the

 commission may require by its rules and regulations; however, if a person is claiming a

-previously unclaimed homestead exemption, it may be presented to the tax commission
+previously unclaimed homestead exemption, it may be presented to the commission within

-within five years of the date of payment.
-The tax commission shall consult with the assessor
+five years of the date of payment.
+The commission shall consult with the assessor of the

-of the parish in which the property which is the subject of the claim is located, and after that
+parish in which the property that is the subject of the claim is located, and after the assessor

-assessor advises the tax commission that a refund is due the claimant, the tax commission
+advises the commission that a refund is due the claimant, the commission shall duly examine

-shall duly examine the merits and correctness of each claim presented to it and shall make
+the merits and correctness of each claim presented to it and shall make a determination

 (2)(a) Any person who prevails in a suit pursuant to R.S.
 47:2134(C), as deemed